Jennifer Jason Leigh: Writing and directing

-Other work

-Leigh filmed a role in Stanley Kubrick's final film Eyes Wide Shut (1999) as a grieving patient of Dr. Bill Harford (Tom Cruise) who declares her love for him after her father's death.
-Kubrick wanted to reshoot the scenes, but Leigh was unavailable due to scheduling conflicts with eXistenZ; instead, her scenes were cut.
-Leigh was originally cast as Vincent Gallo's girlfriend in his self-directed film The Brown Bunny, and was apparently prepared to perform oral sex on Gallo as the script required.
-Leigh subsequently commented that "it just didn't work out" and the role was eventually played by Chloë Sevigny.
-In 1997, she was featured in Faith No More's music video for "Last Cup of Sorrow".
-She was selected as one of "America's 10 Most Beautiful Women" by Harper's Bazaar magazine in 1989 and served as a jury member at the 57th Venice International Film Festival in 2000.
-She narrated the audiobook for Quentin Tarantino 2021´s novelization of Once Upon a Time in Hollywood.

 Personal life

-In 1982, Leigh's father, Vic Morrow, was accidentally killed along with two child actors when a helicopter stunt went wrong during the filming of Twilight Zone: The Movie.
+In 1982, Leigh's father, Vic Morrow, was accidentally killed along with child actors Myca Dinh Le and Renée Shin-Yi Chen when a helicopter stunt went wrong during the filming of Twilight Zone: The Movie.
 Leigh and her sister filed a wrongful death lawsuit against Warner Bros., John Landis, and Steven Spielberg.
 They settled out of court a year later.

 Leigh has described herself as shy, introverted, and averse to Hollywood publicity and scandal.
 Speaking about her roles in smaller, independent films, she said, "I'd much rather be in a movie that people have really strong feelings about than one that makes a hundred million dollars but you can't remember because it's just like all the others."

 She met independent film writer-director Noah Baumbach in 2001 while starring on Broadway in Proof.
 The couple married on September 2, 2005.
 Their son was born on March 17, 2010.
 Leigh filed for divorce on November 15, 2010, in Los Angeles, citing irreconcilable differences.
 She sought spousal support as well as primary custody of the couple's son, with visitation for Baumbach.
 The divorce was finalized in September 2013.